 CAA welcomed eleven new makers to its membership in 2019.
-A selection of their diverse and cross-disciplinary was showcased at the gallery in the autumn.
+A selection of their diverse and cross-disciplinary work was showcased at the gallery in the autumn.
 The new maker members are: ceramicists Caroline Egleston, Deirdre Burnett, Delfina Emmanuel and Jaejun Lee, jewellers Claire Underwood, Emily Kidson and Kathryn Hinton, textile artists Anna Gravelle, Caroline Richards and Joanna Kinnersly-Taylor as well as furniture maker Matthew Paré.

 The ceramics on display reinforced what a rich and varied discipline this is today.
 Caroline Egleston carefully arranges handmade tiles to create dynamic pieces (‘tilescapes’) in which patterns, colours and textures play off each other and evoke an unconsciously recorded landscape ‘in the mind’s eye’.
 Also on display were six vessels by Deirdre Burnett, who works in small as well as floor standing forms.
 Her slips and glazes have evolved over years, allowing her to create remarkable volcanic surfaces in striking colours.
 Delfina Emmanuel’s intricate and lustrous sculptural semi-porcelain pieces, such as decorative bowls and tea pots, are inspired by the marine life of her native Sardinia and the awe-inspiring detail of coral structures in particular.
 Korean-born Jaejun Lee specialises in porcelain and makes both artistic vessels and functional ware.
 Aiming to make objects that are both beautiful and useful, his simple forms emphasise clear shapes and smooth surfaces.
 On show at CAA was a selection of Lee’s oil burners and stacking bowls.